mjarkk/laravalidate/RULES.md

 This validator is almost equal to the `required` validator except that it allows nil values.

+### `gt:field`

+The field under validation must be greater than the given field.
+The two fields must be of the same type.
+Strings, numerics, arrays, and files are evaluated using the same conventions as the size rule.

+### `gte:field`

+The field under validation must be greater than or equal to the given field or value.
+The two fields must be of the same type.
+Strings, numerics, arrays, and files are evaluated using the same conventions as the size rule.

 ### `hex_color`

 The field under validation must contain a valid color value in [hexadecimal](https://developer.mozilla.org/en-US/docs/Web/CSS/hex-color) format.